How to help you and your children sleep well over Christmas.

 If you are going to be staying away from home, it will help to pack as many familiar items as possible.
 Thes could be a favourite soft toy, cushion or blanket.
 The familiar smell and bedding from home will offer comfort and reassurance.

 As soon as you can, spend time in your child’s “temporary” bedroom; you don’t want the first time they enter that room to be bedtime.
 Put their things away together, have some stories and cuddle in that room and show them the layout of the house such as where you and the rest of the family be sleeping.

 If you have a little one who has day time naps it can be hard to keep these on track when there are lots of demands on your time.

-You may wish to schedule some of her naps out and about with a much needed walk in the fresh air.
+You may wish to schedule some of naps out and about with a much needed walk in the fresh air.
 This has the added bonus of helping you all burn off those extra calories and the fresh air means you will all sleep better.

 Foods to help you sleep….

-Limit sugar and caffeine at least 2 hours before bedtime and if your child is still hungry in the evening offer him a turkey snack.
+Limit sugar and caffeine at least 2 hours before bedtime and if your child is still hungry in the evening offer them a turkey snack.
 Turkey is a high source of tryptophan, an amino acid we convert into serotonin which is a precursor to the sleep hormone melatonin.

-Whether you are at home or away, aim to keep to your usual bedtime routine.
+Whether you are at home or away, aim to keep to your child’s usual bedtime routine.
 Even if you start bedtime slightly later on Christmas night, it’s important to follow the same series of simple steps that your child associates with sleep.
 Children love the familiarity and security that a routine brings which is especially important if they are away from home.

 Regular sleep times….